A remote island in a new country...

 Yellow-eared Honeyeater/Timor Meliphaga, Fawn-breasted Whistler, Flame-breasted Sunbird, and Tricoloured Parrotfinch.

 Birds seen around Com include Leseur's Triller, Pied Bushchat and Timor Bushchat.

 Other small critters include lots of butterflies, including the magnificent 'Silver Birdwing' Triodes plato.

 On the rocky uplifted coral reef seashores you can see small skinks running about, a species of 'Snake-eyed Skink', Cryptoblepharus leschenault, endemic to the Lesser Sundas of Indonesia.

-At this stage, only Silver Discoverer with Silver Sea was visiting this island.
-They include it as their 'outside Australia' stop on their Kimberley itinerary.
+In 2016 and 2017 Silver Discoverer with Silver Sea was visiting this island.
+They included it as their 'outside Australia' stop on their Kimberley itinerary.
 However, in May 2017 the East Timor government stopped expedition ships traversing through and anchoring in protected coral reef areas.
 This change was due to another expedition ship from a different company crashing into a reef in Rajah Ampat.
 I did occasionally see independent tourists on Jaco, and there are several homestays in the village of Com.